What is browser hijacking?

 If your browser gets hijacked, you'll most certainly face the following issues:

 - Unfamiliar panels appear in the browser.
-They might look like something handy, but they'll likely turn out to be annoying ad spaces.
+They might look handy, but they'll likely become annoying ad spaces.
 Glaring banners are hardly the thing you need when you surf the web.
 So much for handy toolbars.
 Suddenly changing your browser's homepage to some useless website you've never seen before is a typical symptom of a disputed infection.
 Just as with the search engine, it depends on the aggressiveness of the hijacker and whether you'll be able to change it back.

 - Pop-ups are the browser hijackers' trump card.
 Advertisements appear all over the field of view.
 You follow a link, and alongside the page, you want to see one or several advertising banners pop up, blocking the elements of the desired website.